mozilla/fxa/packages/fxa-auth-server/CONTRIBUTING.md

 ## Sending Pull Requests ##

-Patches should be submitted as pull requests.
-When submitting patches as PRs:
+Patches should be submitted as pull requests (PR).

+Before submitting a PR:
+- Your code must run and pass all the automated tests before you submit your PR for review.
+"Work in progress" pull requests are allowed to be submitted, but should be clearly labeled as such and should not be merged until all tests pass and the code has been reviews.
+  - Run `grunt jshint` to make sure your code passes linting.
+  - Run `npm test` to make sure all tests still pass.
+- Your patch should include new tests that cover your changes.
+It is your and your reviewer's responsibility to ensure your patch includes adequate tests.

+When submitting a PR:
 - You agree to license your code under the project's open source license ([MPL 2.0](/LICENSE)).
 - Base your branch off the current `master` (see below for an example workflow).
 - Add both your code and new tests if relevant.
-- Run `grunt jshint` to make sure your code passes linting.
+- Run `grunt jshint` and `npm test` to make sure your code passes linting and tests.
-- Run `npm test` to make sure all tests still pass.
 - Please do not include merge commits in pull requests; include only commits with the new relevant code.

+After your PR is merged:
 - Add yourself to the [AUTHORS](/AUTHORS) file so we can publicly recognize your contribution.

 See the main [README.md](/README.md) for information on prerequisites, installing, running and testing.

+## Code Review ##

+This project is production Mozilla code and subject to our [engineering practices and quality standards](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Committing_Rules_and_Responsibilities).
+Every patch must be peer reviewed.
+This project is part of the [Firefox Accounts module](https://wiki.mozilla.org/Modules/Other#Firefox_Accounts), and your patch must be reviewed by one of the listed module owners or peers.

 ## Example Workflow ##